Notes on the Geography of The Netherlands: Delft: Traces of the East

-A pedestrian can hardly avoid the churches and canals of Delft, but without a guide (alive or otherwise) you'll probably miss the many relics of the city's involvement with the Far East.
+A pedestrian can hardly avoid the churches and canals of Delft, but without a guide (living or otherwise) you'll probably miss the many relics of the city's involvement with the Far East.

 Oude Kerk, its "toren" leaning over Oude Delft canal.
 The tower probably leans because the Oude Delft canal was moved slightly to make room for it--leaving behind soft ground.